Jil-Patel05/Low-level-design-questions/CarRentalDesign/Readme.md

 1. Strategy Pattern for Payment -> User, Carnumber(Race conditions we have to handle)
 2. ObserverPattern for notifying users on car Book

+I am using type and city wise filtering of cars